angelifish12/CommLab/pet-website/README.md

 ### by Angelina Chen
 ### You click into a pet site.
 Then, by accident, you open a single dog's profile.
-You try to back out, but the cursor drags a thin thread of narrative behind it, sticky as sugar, tugging you deeper.
+You try to back out, but the cursor drags a thin thread of narrative behind it, sticky as sugar, tugging you deeper...

 When you enter a pet site, you expect to browse, compare, and choose.
 My project adopts that familiar catalog.
 Clicking a dog still reveals details, yet the copy slips into fragments of a manga universe: each dog anchors a parallel storyline, incomplete by design.
 What looks like product data becomes character, setting, and rumor.
 The result is a reading mode between search and story: you can enjoy each vignette on its own, but the full picture never settles.
 Desire meets confusion; selection becomes interpretation.
 The pet you want keeps leading somewhere else.